willys0/UNICORN-2020/docs/QuickStart.md

 ### Start automower
+- Turn on the robot with the switch below the handle.

-- Begin by opening the hatch and input the pin: `1111`
+- Open the hatch and input the pin: `1111`
     - If the automower has ben without power it will ask for a new pin, enter `1111`.
 I will also want to set up of time and date.
 Just press ok untill the menu is reached.
+- The loop detection should turn off automaticly if `main_2020.launch` has been launched.
+If not:
     - Enter settings and hold `7` and `9` until a new options appears.
-    - Press the wrench then goto special settings -> line something? and press the down arrow to disable.
+    - Press the wrench then goto special settings -> override loop detection.
-- Start by moving back to the main menu
+    - Move back to the main menu
-    + Press start and close the hatch
+    - Press start and close the hatch

 ### Troubleshooting